-Signaller strike to halt 95% of ScotRail train services
+Rail strike to halt 95% of ScotRail train services

 Members of the RMT union working for Network Rail are due to take action next Tuesday, Thursday and Saturday.

-ScotRail estimates it will only be able to run about 100 services on those days on five routes in the central belt.
+ScotRail says it will only be able to run about 100 services on five routes in the central belt, and warns there will also be disruption on other days.

-The train operator would usually operate 2,150 services on its full timetable.
+The train operator usually operates 2,150 services on its full timetable.

-It is currently running a reduced timetable of about 1,500 services due to a separate pay dispute with the drivers' union Aslef.
+It is currently running a reduced timetable of about 1,500 services due to a separate pay dispute with the drivers' union Aslef, which is now asking its members to accept a revised deal.

-On the strike days, ScotRail will only run trains on these routes:
+On the strike days of 21, 23 and 25 June, ScotRail will only run trains on the routes from Edinburgh to Glasgow via Falkirk High; Edinburgh to Bathgate; Glasgow to Hamilton/Larkhall; Glasgow to Lanark; Edinburgh to Glasgow via Shotts.

+Rail lines will only be open between 07:30 and 18:30, and ScotRail says the last trains will depart well before 18.30.
+Information for passengers will be available on its website.

 Other operators will also run some trains on the east coast and west coast mainlines.

-ScotRail said customers should only travel if they really need to and should consider alternative options where possible.
+Events happening in Scotland on the strike days include the Royal Highland Show in Edinburgh, which runs from 23 June to 26 June, and a Barry Manilow concert at the Hydro in Glasgow on 23 June.

+The industrial action, which has been described as the "biggest rail strike in modern history", is expected to involve more than 40,000 RMT members.

-RMT members from Network Rail Scotland and cross-border train operators LNER, CrossCounty, Avanti West Coast and TransPennine Express are due to take part in the industrial action.
+This includes staff working for Network Rail Scotland and cross-border train operators LNER, CrossCounty, Avanti West Coast and TransPennine Express.

 Although ScotRail and Caledonian Sleeper staff are not participating in the strike, their services will also be disrupted.